Fly Fishing in Canada's Capital City

 Jamie2

 After a great hamburger at a local eatery, we decided to do some smallmouth bass fishing on a nearby river.
-We parked the truck and boat, slipped into our waders and began casting poppers along likely-looking structure.
+We parked the truck and boat, slipped into our waders and began casting poppers along likely-looking structures.
 Ottawa has many good walk and wade rivers available that possess good numbers of smallmouth bass.
 It didn’t take long before we both started connecting with smallies in the 2- to 4-pound range.
-Yellow poppers produced well but as the light started to fade, we had to switch to dark green or black poppers to ensure success.
+Yellow poppers produced well, but as the light started to fade, we had to switch to dark green or black poppers to ensure success.

 As we enjoyed the evening, casting and wading, Jamie told me that many of his customers come from all over the USA and internationally.
 From famous hockey players to rock band members, Jamie has had the pleasure of meeting some really interesting anglers.
 Most had come to the Ottawa region for either business or pleasure and were pleasantly surprised that great fishing could be had so easily.
 Of course, the key to success is having a competent guide like Jamie to direct you to the right waters to catch the species you want.
 With so much water surrounding and even running through Ottawa, finding the right location can be daunting.
 But that is why it is smart to hire someone like Jamie to help you make the most of your fishing time.